-- The threat of cyber crime against the Danish aviation sector is VERY HIGH, reflecting the general cyber threat level against Denmark.
-As a result, private companies and public authorities in the Danish aviation sector will highly likely become targets of cyber crime attempts. - The threat of cyber espionage against the Danish aviation sector is VERY HIGH, meaning that private companies or public authorities in the Danish aviation sector are highly likely to become targets of cyber espionage attempts. - The threat of destructive cyber attacks against the Danish aviation sector is LOW.
-However, the Danish aviation sector may be affected by destructive cyber attacks abroad. - The threat of cyber activism against the Danish aviation sector is LOW, meaning that private companies and public authorities in the Danish aviation sector are less likely to become targets of cyber activism attempts. - The threat of cyber terrorism against the Danish aviation sector is NONE.
+- The threat from cyber crime against the Danish aviation sector is VERY HIGH, reflecting the general cyber threat level against Denmark.
+As a result, private companies and public authorities in the Danish aviation sector will highly likely become targets of cyber crime attempts. - The threat from cyber espionage against the Danish aviation sector is VERY HIGH, meaning that private companies or public authorities in the Danish aviation sector are highly likely to become targets of cyber espionage attempts. - The threat from cyber activism has been raised from LOW to MEDIUM.
+The CFCS has raised the threat level due to activist cyber attacks against European NATO countries triggered by the war in Ukraine.
+It is possible that pro-Russian hackers in particular will be focusing their efforts on targets in Denmark, including in the aviation sector.

+- The threat from destructive cyber attacks against the Danish aviation sector is LOW.
+However, the Danish aviation sector may be affected by destructive cyber attacks abroad. - The threat from cyber terrorism against the Danish aviation sector is NONE.